-* ArchivePanic: His discography is rather extensive; many of his earliest albums featured endless instrumental versions and re-recordings of his hits (as was the industry practice at the time). ''Music/StarTime'' is by far the best buy: four discs full of Brown's greatest and essentials hits.
-In fact, it is so excellent that it won much acclaim and awards.
+* ArchivePanic: His discography is rather extensive; many of his earliest albums featured endless instrumental versions and re-recordings of his hits (as was the industry practice at the time).
+Record Label Hip-O Select even spent a few years re-issuing every single one of his singles from 1956 to 1979, culminating in an 11 volume set. ''Music/StarTime'' is by far the best buy to start off with, featuring four discs full of Brown's greatest and essentials hits.

 * CrowningMomentOfAwesome: His [[https://www.youtube.com/watch?v=GM5RgMlx8-A electrifying performance]] at ''The T.A.M.I.
 Show'' in 1964, which includes a prime example of his NotQuiteDead cape routine.